TioMinho/TalksWorkshops/readme.md

 ## About
 Hello!
 I'm **Minho** :)

 I love talking about science.
 I am a Computer Engineer and researcher currently living in Brazil.
-My research topics includes __control theory__, __machine learning__, __dynamical systems__ and a lot of other math and physics related topics.
+My research topics includes _control theory_, _machine learning_, _dynamical systems_ and a lot of other math and physics related topics.

-Since these topics are currently __very hot__, I got to be invited to speak about them in several events to several audiences (from high-school to graduate students).
-Being an [Open Science](https://en.wikipedia.org/wiki/Open_science) advocate, I believe that everything that I do - in that context - should be publicly available.
+Since these topics are currently _very hot_, I got to be invited to speak about them in several events to several audiences (from high-school to graduate students).
+Being an [open science](https://en.wikipedia.org/wiki/Open_science) advocate, I believe that everything that I do - in that context - should be publicly available.
 This is the motivation to this repository, in which I will upload the codes/slides of everything I present.

 Use as your will!
 Enjoy :)

-__Ps.:__ credits are appreciated, but not demanded.
+_Ps.:_ credits are appreciated, but not demanded.

 <!-- TALKS -->
 ## Talks

-My **Talks** are presentations with the duration of 1-2 hours about some topic I __(supposedly)__ know.
+> _Talks_ are presentations with the duration of 1-2 hours about some topic I _~~(supposedly)~~_ know.

 ### Reinforcement Learning: How do machines learn?

-* **Date/Place:**  13/09/2019 - EEEP Joaquim Nogueira (Fortaleza-CE, Brazil)
+* ___Date/Place:___  13/09/2019 - EEEP Joaquim Nogueira (Fortaleza-CE, Brazil)
-* **Topics:** machine learning; artificial intelligence; reinforcement learning; dynamical systems;
+* ___Topics:___ machine learning; artificial intelligence; reinforcement learning; dynamical systems;
-* **Description:** A 1-hour introductory presentation about Reinforcement Learning to teenagers students of the Informatics course at the EEEP Joaquim Nogueira public school.
+* ___Description:___ A 1-hour introductory presentation about Reinforcement Learning to teenagers students of the Informatics course at the EEEP Joaquim Nogueira public school.
-* **Language:** Portuguese-BR
+* ___Language:___ Portuguese-BR

 <!-- WORKSHOPS -->
 ## Workshops

+> _Workshops_ are activities with the duration of 3-4 hours intended to produce some application at the end.

 Give me a sec' \ Still uploading...

 <!-- SHORT COURSES -->
 ## Short Courses

+> _Short Courses_ are courses with the duration of 6-12 hours in to teach about a specific technology.

 Give me a sec' \ Still uploading...